10 things you need to know about Rio de Janeiro Carnival

 Consider arriving prior to Rio de Janeiro Carnival

 I would recommend arriving to Rio the weeks before the Carnival weekend so that you can still get a feel for the city and what it is really like outside of the festival.
 It is like a fairy tale world for at least a week once the Carnival starts.
 We stayed for 10 days and that was a good amount of time to experience Rio de Janeiro Carnival.

 After a weekend detox in Ilha Grande, we did come back to Rio to finish all of our sight seeing, such as Pedra do Gavea and Parque Large, for another 4 days.

 If you are staying in Rio for longer, definitely visit the Sambadrome the weekends prior to Carnival.
 You will be able to see the spectacular shows for free as the samba school competition whittles down to their finalists for the big weekend.
 After speaking to some locals, street parties start from New Year and continue until the end of Carnival!

 7. Where to stay in Rio throughout Carnival

 I would definitely recommend you book your hostel a few months in advance as they fill up very quickly.
 Some demand full payment in advance and others a higher deposit.
-This is normal so don’t worry, as long as you are booking through certified sites or directly with the hostel.
+This is normal so don’t worry, as long as you are booking through certified sites, like Hostelworld, or directly with the hostel.

 I did not really enjoy staying at Books Hostel, as it is over priced during the celebrations and guests preferred to party in the hostel instead of at the street parties.
 I didn’t feel that it really offered a great experience for Carnival.
 It’s brilliant for younger travellers as it’s a great party hostel and I’m sure it’s better for any other time of the year.
 But for me, I couldn’t really meet anyone to go to the blocos with as many stayed in to party.
 I didn’t find it as social in that aspect, which I was looking for as I had just arrived and wanted to meet people.